toml-rs/toml/README.md

-This crate allows you to parse and modify toml documents, while *mostly* preserving comments, spaces and relative order or items.
+This crate allows you to parse and modify toml documents, while preserving comments, spaces* and relative order* or items.

-Things it does not preserve include:
+*Things it does not preserve:
 1. Spaces in headers, e.g. `[ ' a ' .  b ]` will be represented as [' a '.b]
 2. Children tables before parent table (tables are reordered).
 3. Scattered array of tables (tables are reordered).